Manchester celebrates opening of Riverfront Park

 “People have to have options,” he said.
 “If you don’t find something for them to do, they’ll find something else to do somewhere else.”

-Deb and Larry Richmond, of Manchester, were strolling along the riverfront walk leading to the park today.
+Deb and Larry Richmond, of Manchester, strolled along the riverfront walk leading to the park.

 “This is great,” Larry said.
 “You never had any people down here when you just had the river and the dam.”